containers/podman-py/CONTRIBUTING.md

 ## Coding conventions

-- Use [black](https://github.com/psf/black) code formatter.
-If you have tox installed, run `tox -e black` to see what changes will be made.
-You can use `tox -e black-format` to update the code formatting prior to committing.
+- Formatting and linting are incorporated using [ruff](https://docs.astral.sh/ruff/).
+- If you use [pre-commit](https://pre-commit.com/) the checks will run automatically when you commit some changes
+- If you prefer to run the ckecks with pre-commit, use `pre-commit run -a` to run the pre-commit checks for you.
+- If you'd like to see what's happening with the checks you can run the [linter](https://docs.astral.sh/ruff/linter/) and [formatter](https://docs.astral.sh/ruff/formatter/) separately with `ruff check --diff` and `ruff format --diff`
-- Pass pylint
+- Checks need to pass pylint
   - exceptions are possible, but you will need to make a good argument
 - Use spaces not tabs for indentation
 - This is open source software.
 Consider the people who will read your code,